Good for women.

 -

-Create sustainable allies with the C-Suite and senior leaders; who will advance and advocate for women at work.
+Suggest ways to build lasting alliances with the C-suite and senior leaders who will champion and advocate for women in the workplace.

 -